ConfRAG: Confidence-Guided Retrieval-Augmenting Generation: Limitations

 \section{Limitations}

 Our experiments focus on SFT, and we leave DPO-based fine-tuning for future work.
-We conducted training on the Llama-3.1 model of different sizes; it would be interesting to experiment with other open sourced models and later versions of models.
 We empirically compared DBPedia and MMLU, where the former contains only simple factual questions, and the latter contains questions ranging from factual to reasoning.
 A comprehensive study regarding the effect of sources with different coverage in this spectrum would improve the understanding.
-We can extend our learnings beyond factual statements, for math, coding, reasoning etc. Lastly, SFT requires the access to LLM itself for fine tuning, and thus restrict the application of the proposed framework to proprietary LLMs only accessible through APIs.
+We can extend our learning beyond factual statements, for math, coding, reasoning etc. Lastly, SFT requires the access to LLM itself for fine tuning, and thus restrict the application of the proposed framework to proprietary LLMs only accessible through APIs.